 His life-long fascination with the occult began when as a child he got lost in a Romany funfair, and ever since that night his path has led him into dark and unseen worlds.
 Mason's solitary footprints can be found in the dust of Masonic halls, the damp turf of ancient graveyards and the shrouded peaks of Cambrian hills.

 Occasional socialite, scholar and mystical consultant Mason is known by many names to many people.
 He has broken his long silence to present these tales of mystery and terror to entertain and enthral the discerning reader.
-But Mason's stories are more than fiction - subtle and secret truths are purposefully concealed therein.

 "Was helfen Fackeln, Licht oder Briln so die leut nicht sehen woellen?"